UQ-RCC/hpc-docs/guides/Basics-onBunya-Desktops.md

 - add a suitable GPU using the web form,
 - when the job starts, launch the desktop,
 - open a terminal app in the desktop,
-- load the virtualgl module using the command `module load virtualgl` in the terminal
+- load the virtualgl module using the command `module load virtualgl` in the terminal,
-- start your software using the command `vglrun -d egl <command>` in the terminal
+- start your software using the command `vglrun -d egl <command>` in the terminal.

 -